-It is important that all staff have regular training to enable them to recognise the possible signs of abuse and neglect and to know what to do if they have a concern.
-All staff, including site staff and the Headteacher, will be regularly trained in Safeguarding and given at least annual updates in the form of email/newsletter/staff meetings.
+It is important that all staff have training to enable them to recognise the possible signs of abuse and neglect and to know what to do if they have a concern.
+All staff, including site staff and the Headteacher, will be regularly trained in Safeguarding.